ekohilas/ci-test/README.md

 ## Installation

-Install using `pipx install ci-test` to add `ci-test` to your PATH.
+Install using `pipx install ci-test-toolkit` to add `ci-test` to your PATH.

 The tool can be run either via `ci-test` once installed or `python -m ci_test` from within the `src` folder.